ONSdigital/eq-cir-fastapi/README.md

 ### Unit testing
 To run unit tests from root folder run `make unit-tests`

-### Integration testing
-To run integration tests, run `make integration-tests`

 ## Linting
 To run the linter on the project, run ```make lint```.
 This will have to be ran in order for the build to be successful.

-## FAQs

-### How to add new packages/tools to the project?
-All the new packages/tools need to be added in the appropriate requirments file present under the .build directory

-### Why do we set up FIRESTORE_EMULATOR_HOST and STORAGE_EMULATOR_HOST?
-FIRESTORE_EMULATOR_HOST environment variable is set so that server client libraries can automatically connect to the local emulator.STORAGE_EMULATOR_HOST environment variable is set to tell emulator which address you are running at.